Hypospadias Repair: Frequently Asked Questions about Hypospadias Surgery

-This depends on many factors including the severity of your son’s hypospadias.
+This depends on many factors including the severity of your child’s hypospadias.
 The ultimate goal is to achieve optimal voiding (urinating) and sexual function.
-During your office visit, your physician will discuss your son’s specific form of hypospadias and the potential need for an operation.
+During your office visit, your physician will discuss your child’s specific form of hypospadias and the potential need for an operation.

 A hypospadias repair is performed while the patient is asleep under general anesthesia.
 This is the safest way to perform hypospadias surgery.
 Our anesthesia team uses nerve blocks in the back or the area around the penis to decrease the amount of anesthesia given during the procedure and reduce discomfort as the child awakens from anesthesia.
 Our anesthesiologists are specialized in treating infants and children of all ages.

 The length of hypospadias surgery varies based on the severity of the hypospadias.
 Mild hypospadias repair can take 60-120 minutes, whereas more severe forms of hypospadias can take three or more hours to repair.

 For some patients, we recommend one or two pre-operative injections of testosterone before hypospadias repair.
 This helps increase the size of the penis prior to hypospadias surgery and helps improve surgical outcomes.
 If we feel that your child is a candidate for this, we will discuss the timing and details of the injections with you and give you a prescription for the testosterone at the time of your child’s office visit.